 She is also a member of the Heidelberg Graduate School for the Humanities and Social Sciences, Poetics and Linguistics Association, International Society for the Linguistics of English, German Cognitive Linguistics Association, Linguistic Society of America and has presented her work at academic conferences in Germany, France, Bosnia and Herzegovina, the United Kingdom, Sardinia, South Africa and Ireland.

 She is currently an Academic Visitor at the University of Oxford, carrying out research at the Language and Brain Laboratory.
+As of April 2019, she is also a visiting PhD student at the University of Cambridge.

 Email for Heidelberg University: firstname.lastname@example.org